svetlin-mladenov/caffeineware-license/README.md

 ## Camparison to [beerware license][1]

-It is the same but with the world `beer` replaced by `caffeine-containing drink`.
+It is the same but with the word `beer` replaced by `caffeine-containing drink`.

 ## Comparison to [coffeeware license][2]